Healthcare

 From the Test Tube to the Table: A Lab Tech Career Outside Healthcare

 Have you ever wondered how food and beverage manufacturers come up with new flavors?
 It’s usually with the help of a lab technician.
-According to the lLABLABLAB, the largest employers of lab technicians are hospitals and medical labs.
-However, food and beverage companies also hire lab technicians.
+While the largest employers of lab technicians are hospitals and medical labs, food and beverage companies also hire lab technicians.
 If you’re thinking of becoming a lab tech, you might be interested in learning more about this unique place to work.

 What Food and Beverage Lab Techs Do